voschezang/coding-handbook/management/management-principles.md

 # Management Principles

 Note: This document covers the activity management, rather than the organizational layer.
-See also [goals & strategy](./goals-planning-strategy.md).
+See also [goals & strategy](./goals-planning-strategy.md) and [accountability](accountability.md).

 [toc]